-Serious Incidences
+11. Serious Incidences and Exclusions

-It is recognised that for some children further sanctions may need to be used.
+It is recognised that for some behaviours shown, further sanctions may need to be used.

 The list below is not exhaustive and does not indicate that the behaviours either currently or previously exist in the school: